dbos-inc/dbos-transact-ts/packages/component-aws-s3/README.md

 - S3 caches the key contents.
 Even a response of "this key doesn't exist" can be cached.
 If you reuse keys, you may get a stale value.
 - Workflow operations against an old use of a key may still be in process... for example a delete workflow may still be attempting to delete the old object at the same time a new file is being placed under the same key.

-DBOS Transact logs function parameters and return values to the system database.
+DBOS logs function parameters and return values to the system database.
 Some functions above treat the data contents of the S3 object as a parameter or return value, and are therefore only suitable for small data items (kilobytes, maybe megabytes, not gigabytes).
 For large data, use workflows where the data is sent directly to and from S3 using presigned URLs.

 ## Simple Testing